weardo/weardo.github.io/_posts/2020-11-02-mysql-list-all-foreign-key-relationships-of-a-table.md

 ---
 layout: post
-title: MySQL - How to list all foreign key relationships referencing to a particular table?
+title: MySQL - List all foreign key relationships referencing to a particular table?
 date: 2020-11-02 19:08 +0530
 ---